MicrosoftDocs/azure-docs/articles/aks/istio-secure-gateway.md

     EOF
     ```

-    - Verify `productpage-credential` secret has been sync'd on the cluster namespace `aks-istio-ingress` as defined in the SecretProviderClass resource above.
+    - Verify `productpage-credential` secret created on the cluster namespace `aks-istio-ingress` as defined in the SecretProviderClass resource above.

         ```bash
         kubectl describe secret/productpage-credential -n aks-istio-ingress
         ```